 Step 4 Approval: The transaction is brought forward for corporate approval.
 Modifications to the transaction may be made during the approval process.
 The successful applicant will be notified of such modifications.
 A 10% non-refundable deposit of the purchase price is due within ten (10) days of offer acceptance.

-Step 5 Architectural Approval: Proposed building permit plans will be reviewed by Saskatoon Land for compliance with Saskatoon Land’s Architectural Controls for Multi-Unit Dwelling Districts.
+Step 5 Architectural Approval: Proposed building permit plans will be reviewed by Saskatoon Land for compliance with Saskatoon Land’s Architectural Controls.
 The first submission of plans must be received by Saskatoon Land within eight weeks of offer acceptance.
 Proponents will have a total of 18 weeks from the date of offer acceptance to obtain final architectural approval from Saskatoon Land.
+The successful bidder shall not apply for a building permit until receiving final Architectural Controls approval from Saskatoon Land.

 Step 6 Agreement: Negotiations are finalized and a Sale Agreement is executed between Saskatoon Land and the successful purchaser.
 The Sale Agreement must be executed within 30 days of final negotiations.
 Final payment is due no later than 30 days from the date of final architectural approval.
 Upon receipt of payment in full and upon architectural approval by Saskatoon Land, the successful purchaser may apply for required permits to begin construction.

-Step 7 - Post Closing Obligations: Purchaser complies with all terms and conditions set forth by the Sale Agreement.
-Saskatoon Land prepares a land sale report annually listing all land transactions approved by the Chief Financial Officer and General Manager of the Asset and Financial Management Department.
+Step 7 Post Closing Obligations: Purchaser complies with all terms and conditions set forth by the Sale Agreement.
+Saskatoon Land prepares a land sale report annually listing all land transactions approved by the City of Saskatoon's Chief Financial Officer.

 How do I purchase suburban centre property over the counter?